-NACA joined consumer, fair lending, community and privacy organizations in a letter to U.S. House Financial Services Committee to express strong opposition to provisions in the Financial CHOICE Act (H.R.
-5983) that would severely undermine the effectiveness of the Consumer Financial Protection Bureau's (CFPB) consumer complaint database.
-The groups
+NACA joins consumer, civil rights, fair lending, community and privacy organizations urging opposition to the Financial CHOICE Act, particularly provisions that would obliterate public access to the Consumer Financial Protection Bureau's consumer complaint database.